chebpy/chebpy/README.rst

 .. image:: images/output_30_0.png

-Then it is simply a case of utilising the :math:`\texttt{roots}` command to determine the standarised score (sometimes known as "z-score") corresponding to the quantile of interest.
+Then it is simply a case of utilising the ``roots`` command to determine the standardised score (sometimes known as "z-score") corresponding to the quantile of interest.
 For example:

 .. code:: python